Sarah-Bue/knit-space/README.md

     - Update the *requirements.txt* file.
     - Change your *settings.py* file to read *DEBUG = FALE*.
 2. Create a new App.
-    - Log in to Heroku and from the Dashboard, click *Create New App*.
+    - Log in to Heroku and click *Create New App* from the Dashboard.
     - Enter a unique app name and choose your region.
     - Click *Create App*.
 3. Update your *ConfigVars*.